caranatar/tracerz/README.md

 [a, b].
 * It must have an `operator()` which can take a parameter of the RNG type and generate a number in the requested range.

+### Tree modifiers
+Tree modifiers are an extended feature of tracerz not present in the original tracery tool.
+These modifiers take as input the tree they are working on as a `std::shared_ptr<Tree>`, as well as the rule name they are being applied to (i.e., if a tree modifier `foo!!` is called as `#rule.foo!!#`, the underlying function will receive the pointer to the tree as well as the string "rule").
+By convention, tracerz uses two exclamation points at the end of tree modifiers to visually disambiguate them, but this is not enforced in any way by the library.

 ### Adding modifiers
+#### Adding output modifiers
-To create a new modifier, create a `std::function` that takes at least one `std::string` as input, and returns a `std::string`.
+Output modifiers act on the output of expanding a rule, they are the only type of modifier present in the original tracery language.
+To create a new output modifier, create a `std::function` that takes at least one `std::string` as input, and returns a `std::string`.
 To create a modifier that takes parameters when used in the language, simply add additional `std::string` parameters to your modifier function.

 ```cpp
 // Modifier with no parameters